IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 *   `cline_docs/`: Contains project documentation.
 *   `cline_agent_workspace/`: Contains agent's operational files.
 *   `user_instructions/`: Contains instructions for the user.
+*   `knowledge_base/`: Contains the curated, human-vetted articles that form the primary source of truth for the RAG system.

+## Content-First Approach
+This project emphasizes a **content-first strategy**.
+The accuracy and reliability of the chatbot are directly tied to the quality of the information in its `knowledge_base/`.
+This directory houses meticulously researched, well-structured Markdown articles covering various Litecoin topics.
+These articles are the "golden source" for the RAG pipeline.

+While the system can ingest data from other sources (web, GitHub, etc.), the primary focus for high-quality, trusted answers will always be the content within `knowledge_base/`.

 ## Getting Started